tcarroll64/CS2080_16Nov/README.md

     - https://github.com/coder/code-server Links to an external site. (using coder's code-server to accomplish task)
   - Zsh installed

-To use the created Dockerfile (seen in vs-code-image Dockerfile) I built an image using the command:
+To use the created Dockerfile (seen in CS2080_16Nov repo) I built an image using the command:

 $ docker build -t vs-code-image .